bomanaps/lean-quickstart/README.md

 ## Client branches

-Clients can maintain their own branches to integrated and use binay with their repos as the static targets (check `git diff main zeam_repo`).
+Clients can maintain their own branches to integrated and use binay with their repos as the static targets (check `git diff main zeam_repo`, it has two nodes, both specified to run `zeam` for sim testing in zeam using the quickstart generated genesis).
 And those branches can be rebased as per client convinience whenever the `main` code is updated.